Visually impaired skier and their guide skiing at the Paralympics. Image taken by ParalympicsGB

-Welcome to UKAD’s dedicated hub for athletes and support personnel heading to the European Youth Olympic Festival (EYOF) 2025.
-Whether you're competing, coaching, or supporting, this page provides essential anti-doping information to help you stay clean, informed, and confident in your role.
+Welcome to UKAD’s dedicated hub for athletes and support personnel heading to the 2026 Winter Olympic and Paralympic Games.
+Whether you're competing, coaching, or in a supporting role, this page provides essential anti-doping information to help you stay clean, informed, and confident in your role.

-Participants: approximately 4000 youth athletes from across Europe
+Participants: approximately 2900 Olympic and 600 Paralympic athletes from across the world

 Before you travel: what you need to know